-CARS.COM — The Volkswagen Group has received regulatory approval to fix more than 84,000 cars with a batch of diesel four-cylinder engines involved in its ongoing diesel-emissions scandal.
-The EPA and California Air Resources Board have approved a fix for its EA189 diesel four-cylinder with a diesel-exhaust fluid treatment, which comes in the 2012-14 VW Passat TDI sedan.
+CARS.COM — The Volkswagen Group has received regulatory approval to fix more than 84,000 cars with a batch of four-cylinder diesel engines involved in its ongoing diesel-emissions scandal, in which hundreds of thousands of vehicles sold in the U.S. were equipped with an illegal defeat device.
+The device, in the form of code in the engine-management software, allowed the on-road emission of nitrogen oxides (NOx) at a level roughly 40 times the legal limit.
+The EPA and California Air Resources Board have approved a fix for VW's EA189 diesel four-cylinder with a diesel-exhaust fluid treatment, which comes in the 2012-14 VW Passat TDI sedan.

 Volkswagen remains obligated to maintain continued compliance and other regulatory requirements, the letter said.
 The automaker has 10 days to provide owners with a notification that a fix is available.

 The Passat models in question have the second generation of VW's four-cylinder diesel engines at the heart of the scandal.
 In an emailed statement to Cars.com, Volkswagen said it's "pleased that it has received regulatory approval to offer affected customers in the United States an approved emissions modification for 84,391 Generation 2, 2.0-liter TDI vehicles with automatic transmissions, all of which are model-year 2012-14 Passat vehicles.
 Eligible customers will be notified that they can receive a modification free of charge at their preferred dealership if they want to keep their vehicles."

 Full details of the fix remain unclear.
 When asked, spokespeople from the EPA and VW did not provide further comment.